 But the mass gradually transforms and becomes much more rock and explosive, when Nick Cave and his acolytes intone the heady " O Children ", with Warren Ellis playing violin standing on a chair, followed by the sensational " Jubilee Street ".
 Taken from the opus"Push the Sky Away" (2013), this song is about a girl named " Bee ", says Nick Cave, who is also a formidable storyteller during his concerts, sharing memories both painful and tender.

-But Nick Cave also knows how to go from fury to melancholy in a matter of seconds.
-The proof is in the soft notes of the moving " Long Dark Night ", followed by the sublime " Cinnamon Horses ".
+But Nick Cave also knows how to go from fury to tenderness to melancholy in a matter of seconds.
+The proof is in the gentle notes of the moving " Long Dark Night ", followed by the sublime " Cinnamon Horses ".
 There's also that moment suspended in time with the poignant " Bright Horses ", where Nick Cave's voice, mingled with those of the backing singers and Warren Ellis, swaying in his chair, touches us to the core.
 We can't forget " I Need You ", played solo by Nick Cave on piano.
 A song he dedicates to his wife Susie, present in the room.

 But the mighty sound of rock soon returns, with two old Nick Cave & The Bad Seeds songs: " Red Right Hand ", from"Let Love In" (1994), and " The Mercy Seat " from"Tender Prey" (1988).
 It didn't take much more to raise the temperature at the Accor Arena, to the point of Nick Cave taking off his tie.